sdinukad/gtlhelper/README.md

 # Pokemmo GTL OCR Helper

-A modern, user-friendly desktop application designed to streamline tracking your Global Trade Link (GTL) activities in Pokemmo.
+App for tracking your Global Trade Link (GTL) activities in Pokemmo.
 Capture single or multiple GTL listings using an in-app region selection tool or from your clipboard, let Tesseract OCR extract the details, and save the structured data (Item Name, Price, Date) directly to your personal Google Sheet and/or a local CSV file.
+The main purpose is to easily record down you have bought to save time on typing it out.

 <details open>
 <summary>Screenshots</summary>